-The pig who spreads Napoleon's propaganda among the other animals.
+The pig spreads Napoleon's propaganda among the other animals.
 Squealer justifies the pigs' monopolization of resources and spreads false statistics pointing to the farm's success.
-Orwell uses Squealer to explore the ways in which those in power often use rhetoric and language to twist the truth and gain and maintain social and political control.
+Orwell uses Squealer to explore how those in power often use rhetoric and language to twist the truth and gain and maintain social and political control.